diamedego/data_analytics_portfolio/README.md

 Key questions addressed in this project:

 * Which turbines generate the highest economic return?
-* How does cliamte condition distribution affect production levels?
+* How does climate condition distribution affect production levels?
 * What is the impact of maintenance events on downtime?
 * Are newer turbine models more efficient and reliable than older ones?